New Zealand

 • Korea, New Zealand Will Cooperate in Film Industry

-New Zealand Ambassador to Korea Jane Coombs, left, poses with Park Young-in, chairman of the Korea-New Zealand Association, after receiving a plaque of appreciation during a party to celebrate the associations 40th anniversary at the Diplomatic Center in southern Seoul, Friday. / Korea Times Photo by Kim Se-jeong By Kim Se-jeong Staff Reporter Five Korean films ?
+New Zealand Ambassador to Korea Jane Coombs, left, poses with Park Young-in, chairman of the Korea-New Zealand Association, after receiving a plaque of appreciation during a party to celebrate the association’s 40th anniversary at the Diplomatic Center in southern Seoul, Friday. / Korea Times Photo by Kim Se-jeong By Kim Se-jeong Staff Reporter Five Korean films ?
 "Bungee Jumping of Their Own," "Old Boy," "Silmido," "Antarctic Journal" and "It's Okay As I Love You?" ? have one thing in common: They have made contributions to the Korea-New Zealand relationship.
 Besides the films, many Korean soap operas and commercials have also been filmed in New Zealand whose exotic, preserved nature has appealed to many international filmmakers.

 • Korea Report October 2008